AI Agent List Management with LystBot

 I have 11 lists running right now.
 AI can write your emails, summarize your meetings, and generate code.
 But ask it to put milk on your grocery list and you get a blank stare.
-That's the gap.
-Your AI agent can manage lists, plan meals, and organize your week, but only if it has a way to actually touch your lists.
-Most list apps don't offer that.
+That's the gap in ai agent list management today: your AI can reason about what you need, but it can't touch your lists.
+Most list apps don't let AI manage lists at all.

 Grocery lists are the most obvious starting point because they happen while you're doing something else.
 You're cooking and realize you're out of cumin.
 You're reading a recipe and need eight ingredients.
 You're chatting with your AI about meal plans for the week.